 Step 3: Interview, then select and negotiate

 - Hiring manager talks to search committee and Human Capital Services liaison regarding approved salary range and the anticipated hiring range for the position.

 - Hiring manager talks to applicant(s) about salary range and the anticipated hiring range.

 - Appointing authority (i.e. dean, provost, vice president, department head, budget/fiscal offer) uses the salary estimator tool to guide pay decisions prior to offer.

-- Consult with Compensation with any questions or for guidance on paying beyond the midpoint.
+- Consult with the Compensation team with any questions or for guidance on paying beyond the midpoint.

 - Negotiate with candidates based on qualifications and pre-established criteria.